 2. A circular (“zero waste”) processing of the available biomass, to become key players in the development of new bio-based value chains;

-3. Viable rural areas: to develop an innovative, inclusive, climate-ready and inclusive growth model.
+3. Viable rural areas: to develop an innovative, inclusive, climate-ready growth model.

 The BIOEAST Initiative has identified five challenges to be addressed.
 These challenges helped to scope the initiative and to set the goals and objectives.

 C 1.
 Research and Innovation deadlock: the macro-region still suffers the drawbacks of poor R&I infrastructure.
 The uptake and deployment at full scale of research results into practice and the inputs of practitioners into research need to be improved.

 C 2.
 Stalemate in the bio-based value chains: Neither the traditional nor the innovative value-chains are fully exploited, the opportunities for creating value added processes locally are low or missing.
 The local rural development model should be based on small-scale investments and on small-scale biomass processing.

 C 3.
 Governance impasse: A more systemic and integrated approach in decision-making is necessary to agree on a set of common principles for sustainable production and consumption.